 But there is an important nuance here, which I think is sometimes missed.
 Because in almost every case, these women and their families are not actually declining the intervention completely; they are saying that they do not want to have it routinely, or unless they need it.

-While Jenna and Dev decided to decline routine induction of Jenna’s labour, for instance, I know they would have been very open to considering it if the results of our ‘watchful waiting’ had suggested that this might be indicated.
+Jenna and Dev decided to decline routine induction of Jenna’s labour.
+But they always remained open to considering it if the results of our ‘watchful waiting’ had suggested that this might be indicated.
 By the same token, many of the parents I know who have declined routine vitamin K would have been more than happy to have it if their baby showed any sign of needing it in their first few days of life (and you can find out more about vitamin K here).
-I have worked with a woman who declined routine antenatal anti-D but who called me and asked for it after she had been in a minor traffic accident in which her airbag deployed (and so, because she had therefore experienced a potentially sensitising event she decided that anti-D would be advisable) and I have cared for several women who had decided to have a physiological placental birth rather than a managed third stage but who were more than happy to have an oxytocic when they lost more blood than average.
+I have worked with a woman who declined routine antenatal anti-D but who called me and asked for it after she had been in a minor traffic accident in which her airbag deployed.
+She considered anti-D advisable after a potentially sensitising event, but not routinely.
+And I have cared for several women who had decided to have a physiological placental birth rather than a managed third stage but who were more than happy to have an oxytocic when they lost more blood than average.